Public Trust Building: Period of vacancy and renovation

 Doubts about the building's future were (again) raised following the 2013 Seddon earthquake.
 Most of the building's tenants were evacuated following the earthquake.
 Creative New Zealand's Wellington office had been in the building since 1985.
 After the building's body corporate (Creative New Zealand; Stout Street Chambers; Julian Parsons and Reedy Holdings) commissioned an assessment by engineering firm Dunning Thornton, they decided to sell the building to a party better placed to strengthen the building.

 In 2013, Wellington City councillor Andy Foster said the Public Trust building was one of the heritage buildings he would most like to see strengthened and saved.

 After it was largely evacuated, the building was bought by Maurice Clark, who was labelled a "hero" for taking on one of Wellington's largest heritage strengthening projects.

 From 2014 to 2015, the building was renovated and earthquake strengthened.
 The restoration work was undertaken by Maurice Clark's construction firm McKee Fehl with architects Warren & Mahoney.
-The two companies also collaborated on the restoration of Defence House across the road on Stout Street.
+The two companies also collaborated on the restoration of the now former Defence House across the road on Stout Street.
 In May 2016, the restoration won two awards at the New Zealand Institute of Architects Awards for 'Heritage' and 'Interior Architecture'.